Case study

 I was responsible to design the UI mockups, creating prototypes, and helping the development team to implement my design.
 While I wasn't in-charge for the front-end development, I actively helped them providing SVG animations and LottieFiles to speed up the process for the front-end development.
 Besides, they were also responsible in the backend system such as database, cloud storage, ChatGPT integration, and testing.
 They did a daily Slack update reporting progress, performance issues, and bugs to monitor every progress.

-After the main product, then I was assigned to design and develop a Framer website.
+After the main product, then I was assigned to design and develop a website.
 The website was designed to explain the product so first we needed to sketch out the sitemap.
 After we did then we move on to the wireframe.
 Just as Dr. Frankenstein pieced together his creation, we meticulously did the same thing.
 We collected references piece by piece to be assembled to a Frankenstein wireframe.
 I was responsible to turn his Frankenstein wireframe to a high-fidelity design in Figma.
-After the design was ready then it was moved to Framer for development.
+After the design was ready then I used Framer for development.
 I also built custom code on the top of Framer to get certain features that were not available by default.

 Web optimization